dev4vater/vater/docs/source/FallingStar.rst

 - Run the ``Create Falling Star`` task and enter the number of teams.
 A maximum of 2 ranges can be supported on LABNET.

 ..
-Notice:: This will take ~45 min to complete
+Tip:: This will take ~45 min to complete

 - Verify the task completed successfully and the VMs exist in vsphere.